kurtosis-tech/kurtosis/docs/docs/starlark-reference/plan.md

         image = "badouralix/curl-jq",

         # Sets the working dir in which the command will be run
-        # OPTIONAL (Default: task)
+        # OPTIONAL (Default: /task)
-        workdir = "task",
+        workdir = "/task",

         # A mapping of path_on_task_where_contents_will_be_mounted -> files_artifact_id_to_mount
+        # The file path can be relative to workdir or absolute paths
-        # For more information about file artifacts, see below:
+        # For more information about file artifacts, see below.
+        # CAUTION: duplicate paths to files or directories to be mounted is not supported, and it will fail
         # OPTIONAL (Default: {})
         files = {
             "/path/to/file/1": files_artifact_1,
-            "/path/to/file/2": files_artifact_2,
+            "path/to/file/2": files_artifact_2, # the path will interpreted as /workdir/path/to/file/2
         },

         # list of paths to directories or files that will be copied to a file artifact
+        # these can be relative to workdir or absolute paths
+        # CAUTION: all the paths in this list must be unique
         # OPTIONAL (Default:[])
-        # CAUTION: paths in this list must be unique
         store = [
             # copies a file into a file artifact
-            "/src/kurtosis.txt,
+            # this will be interpreted as /workdir/src/kurtosis.txt
+            "src/kurtosis.txt,

             # copies the entire directory into a file artifact
-            "/src
-        ]
+            "/workdir/src,
+        ],
     )

     plan.print(result.code)  # returns the future reference to the code